 With our Racing Series, we pioneered zipperless, easy one-handed openings.
-The influence can be seen in the City Messengers, taking what we learned about ease of access and waterproofing to create a secure closure system that keeps the weather outside in conditions you’re likely to encounter in the city.
+The influence can be seen in the City Backpack and Messengers, taking what we learned about ease of access and waterproofing to create a secure closure system that keeps the weather outside in conditions you’re likely to encounter in the city.

 Through the development of the Racing Series, we also really got to understand Hypalon – a material we use for straps and high contact areas on most of our packs – and its full capabilities.
 In this context, it improves durability and adds structure, without adding bulk.
 The facing also helps ensure the velcro closure engages reliably and securely.

-A strict focus on avoiding adding bulk also heavily influenced the design of the shoulder strap.
-The width of the strap creates comfort through a larger contact area with the body, not excess padding.
+A strict focus on avoiding adding bulk also heavily influenced the design of the shoulder straps.
+The width of the straps creates comfort through a larger contact area with the body, not excess padding.
 Using bonding techniques perfected through developing our other ranges, we were able to make the strap really wide, while keeping it lightweight and slimline.
 It adds manufacturing complexity, requiring the use of a micro-spandex over a polyurethane sponge core, but the result is a strap that contours perfectly to the shape of the wearer’s body.